 One of the windyest stops of the entire trip, Saxhóll Crater was an uncomfortable but beautiful location.
 A short climb up a set of metal stairs around 1:30 AM took us to the very top of the crater where we could see the interior of the caldera and miles of the surrounding landscape.
 One of my favorite activities in Iceland was attempting to mentally simulate the history of each landscape we encountered, and this ancient lava spout was one of my favorites to try to wrap my head around.

 Wrapping my head around the next attraction wasn’t as difficult, but the beauty of a waterfall and mountain combination is something special.
 Some of the most iconic Icelandic pictures frame Kirkjufell and Kirkjufellfoss.
 Kirkjufellfoss alone may not stand out among the many Icelandic waterfalls, but the two in concert are exemplary of Iceland’s beauty.

 The final geological wonder we came to on the Snӕfellsnes Peninsula was the Berserkjahraun Lava Field.
 The remains of four local volcanoes blanket more than five square miles of area.
 Seemingly every inch of the once destructive lava flow now hosts a pale green moss.
-The incredibly soft moss seems to compensate for the jagged rocks that are its home.
+The incredibly soft moss is totally antithetical to the jagged rocks that are its home.

 A few of our most unique sights were complements of the Snӕfellsnes Peninsula, and the tour of Iceland would not have been the same without it.
-From hot springs to seals and an expanse of escaped magma, this detour is one full of wonder and beauty.
-A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never were.
+From hot springs to seals and an expanse of escaped magma, this detour was full of wonder and beauty.
+A campsite may be few and far between at times, but a breathtaking view of our Earth’s magnificent features never was.